From Drinking Philosophers to Asynchronous Path-Following Robots: Problem Definition

 \section{Problem Definition}

 We start by providing definitions that are used in the rest of the paper and formally state the problem we are interested in solving.
 Let a set $\robots = \{r_1, \dots, r_{N}\}$ of robots share a workspace that is partitioned into set $\Cells$ of discrete cells.
 Two robots are said to be in \emph{collision} if they occupy the same cell at the same time.
 An ordered sequence $\pi = \{\pi^0, \pi^1, \dots\}$ of cells, where each $\pi^t\in \Cells$, is called a \emph{path}.
-We assume that a finite path is given for each robot, and $\traj{n}{}$ denotes the path associated with $r_n$.
+The path segment $ \{\pi^t, \pi^{t+1}, \dots, \pi^{t'}\}$ is denoted by $\pi^{t:t'}$, and we write $\cell \in \pi$ if there exists a $t$ such that $\pi^t = v$.
+We assume that a path is given for each robot, and $\traj{n}{}$ denotes the path associated with $r_n$.
+We allow paths to contain loops but require them to be finite.
 We use $\traj{n}{end}$ and $\curr{n}$ to denote the final cell of $\pi_n$ and the number of successful transitions completed by $r_n$, respectively.
 We also define $next(r_n) \doteq \curr{n}+1$.
 The motion of each robot is governed by a \emph{control policy}, which issues one of the two commands at every time step: $(1)$ {$STOP$} and $(2)$ \emph{$GO$}.
 The $STOP$ action forces a robot to stay in its current cell.
 If the $GO$ action is chosen, the robot starts moving.
 This robot might or might not reach to the next cell within one time step, however, we assume that a robot eventually progresses if $GO$ action is chosen constantly.
-This non-determinism models the uncertainities in the environment, such as battery levels or noisy sensors/actuators, which might lead to robots moving faster or slower than intended.
+This non-determinism models the uncertainties in the environment, such as battery levels or noisy sensors/actuators, which might lead to robots moving faster or slower than intended.
+It can also be due to a higher-level decision maker that forces the robot to stay put for instance as an emergency stop to give way to humans in the workspace.
 We now formally define the problem we are interested in solving:

-\begin{Problem} Given a collection $\Pi = \{\traj{1}{}, \dots \traj{N}{}\}$ of paths, design a contol policy for each robot such that all robots eventually reach their final cells while avoiding collisions. \end{Problem}
+\begin{Problem} Given a collection $\Pi = \{\traj{1}{}, \dots \traj{N}{}\}$ of paths, design a control policy for each robot such that all robots eventually reach their final cells while avoiding collisions. \end{Problem}